-The Sub-Fund may use derivatives for hedging and efficient portfolio management.
+The Sub-Fund makes use of derivatives to reduce various risks and for efficient portfolio management.

-Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI AC Asia ex Japan Index.
+Benchmark: The Sub-Fund is actively managed and seeks to outperform the MSCI EMU Small Cap Index.
 The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will invest in issuers not included in the Benchmark.
 The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
-The Sub-Fund will hold a more concentrated portfolio than its reference Benchmark.
-The level of correlation with the Benchmark may limit the extent to which the performance of the portfolio deviates from that of the Benchmark.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team actively manages the Sub-Fund's concentrated portfolio by combining top-down and bottom-up strategies: geographical allocation and equity selection based on growth potential and valuation.
+The investment team selects equities based on fundamental analysis (bottom-up), constructing a concentrated portfolio that consists of those securities about which the investment team has conviction.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.